-The American Cancer Society estimates that more than 12,800 new cases of invasive cervical cancer will be diagnosed in 2017.
+The American Cancer Society estimates that more than 12,800 new cases of invasive cervical cancer were diagnosed in 2018.

-Fortunately, according to the American Cancer Society, the increased use of Pap smears has played a major role in lowering the cervical cancer death rate by more than 50 percent.
+Fortunately, according to the American Cancer Society, the increased number of Pap smears performed have played a major role in lowering the cervical cancer death rate by more than 50 percent.

 So, how will a Pap smear help?
 Should you ask for one at your next appointment?
 Check out the infographic below to learn more about cervical cancer, risks for the disease, and Pap smear guidelines.

 Scheduled screenings are critical.
 Find out more about gynecologic cancer screenings at UPMC Hillman Cancer Center.

 - 4,010 women will die from cervical cancer in 2017